cisclub/react-native-teads/README.md

 `$ react-native link react-native-teads`

+iOS:
-And then for iOS link the `TeadsSDK.framework` to your project by drag and drop and make sure `TeadsSDK.framework` appears in application's target > General > Linked Framework and Libraries
+1- link the `TeadsSDK.framework` to your project by drag and drop and make sure `TeadsSDK.framework` appears in application's target > General > Linked Framework and Libraries
+2- Add `TeadsSDK.framework` to application target > General > Embedded Binaries

 ### Manual installation